brandonlieng/DADAbase/README.md

 <hr>

 ### IV.
 Import novel sequence variants
 Now that we have our data frame of novel sequence variants, we can convert them into a matrix that will be standard for DADAbase to import.
 This matrix will come with columns for you to add annotation information.
-Load your novel data into an import matrix with `DADAbase.prepareNovelSeqs(seqtab.removed)` and store it into another variable.
-An example: `seqtab.import <- DADAbase.prepareNovelSeqs(seqtab.removed)`.
+Load your novel data frame and known data frame into two import frames with `DADAbase.prepareSeqs(seqtab.removed, seqtab.known)` and store it into another variable.
+An example: `seqtab.import <- DADAbase.prepareNovelSeqs(seqtab.removed)`. seqtab.import holds a list containing two data frames.
 <hr>

 ### V. Adding annotations, tool information, and grouping information
-We now have a matrix with six columns.
+We now have two data frames with six columns.

+#### a.
+Novel Sequence Preparation
 The first column should already be populated with novel sequence variants.
 The remaining five columns are for matching taxonomy, taxonomic assignment tool information, primer and annealing temperature information, associated DOIs, and run/group number information.

 How you fill this matrix is entirely up to you.
 Each sequence variant should have information across the columns.
-To enter information into a column, its easiest to just insert the whole column as a vector in one shot.
+To enter information into a column, it's easiest to just insert the whole column as a vector in one shot.
 A requirement for this though, is that the order of the values in the vector you're inserting must match the order of the sequence variants present in the 'sequence' column.

 If all the values are the same for annotation tools and primer/annealing temperature information, the insertion is rather easy.
 ```
 # Used GreenGenes for example
-seqtab.import$taxoMethod <- c(rep("GreenGenes", dim(seqtab.import)[1]))
+seqtab.import$novelSeqs$taxoMethod <- c(rep("GreenGenes", dim(seqtab.import)[1]))

 # Replace the "V4" with what describes the primers you used -- see https://github.com/ggloor/miseq_bin/blob/master/primer_sequences.txt
-seqtab.import$primers <- c(rep("V4", dim(seqtab.import)[1]))
+seqtab.import$novelSeqs$primers <- c(rep("V4", dim(seqtab.import)[1]))

 # Example if the annealing temperature was 41 deg.
 Celsius
-seqtab.import$annealingTemp<- c(rep(41, dim(seqtab.import)[1]))
+seqtab.import$novelSeqs$annealingTemp<- c(rep(41, dim(seqtab.import)[1]))
 ```

 For other columns, where the information is rather variable, make a vector first and edit it.
 Then, insert that vector into the appropriate column in one go.

+#### b.
+Known Sequence Preparation
+For known sequences, we can update DADAbase to show that they were seen in this particular run as well.
+The knownSeqs data frame allows you to match up sequences with group numbers if your run consisted of multiple groups.

 Once you have a properly filled out matrix, the novel variants are ready for insertion into DADAbase!
 <hr>